Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 Sets npm mode.
 Dependencies are installed from npm, the component directory is set to `node_modules` and the package name is read from `package.json`.

 ```
-polymer serve --npm --module-resolution="node"
+polymer serve --npm
 ```

-Because the dependencies for Polymer 3.0 projects are defined in `package.json`, the `--npm` flag is usually required.
-You will probably find it easier to [add this option to your polymer.json configuration](polymer-json).
+`--npm` is required when:

+  * You are using npm to install dependencies, and

+  * You are importing peer dependencies by paths that start with `../` instead of by module specifiers.

+If you are using npm and importing by module specifiers (e.g. `'@polymer/polymer/...'`), you don't need to use this flag.

 ### --module-resolution

 Specifies how to resolve module specifiers in import and export statements when rewriting them to URLs.

 Valid values are `"none"` and `"node"`.
-Defaults to `"none"`.
+Defaults to `"node"`.

   * `"none"` disables module specifier rewriting.

   * `"node"` uses Node.js resolution to find modules.

+The `--module-resolution` option does not affect Polymer 1.x or 2.x projects, so unless you need to disable module resolution in a Polymer 3.x project, you can safely ignore it.

+To disable module resolution in a Polymer 3.x project:

 ```
-polymer serve --npm --module-resolution="node"
+polymer serve --module-resolution="none"
 ```

-Because Polymer 3.0 projects like the [Polymer Elements](https://github.com/PolymerElements/) import by module specifiers, rather than paths, `--module-resolution=node` is usually required.
-You will probably find it easier to [add this option to your polymer.json configuration](polymer-json).

 ### --compile